Server#

 Usage:

-# Enable computer tool (disabled by default for security)
+# Enable computer tool in addition to default tools

 Set an appropriate screen resolution for your vision model before use.